Skip to content

 First of all, doesn’t Tim’s den look amazing?
 Super creative with the gold accents.

 Second, I find the official Behr swatch to be super deceptive.
 You can see from Tim’s photo that Black Evergreen is like a deep green-teal.
-Where Behr shows it looking like a dark gray green.
+Where on paper it looks like a dark gray green.

 Dark Green Paint Colors by Valspar (Lowe’s)